-The theft indicator on top of the instrument panel will operate as follows:
+The theft indicator in the instrument cluster will operate as follows:

-- When the ignition is OFF, the theft indicator will flash briefly every 2 seconds to indicate the SecuriLock® system is protecting your vehicle. - When the ignition is turned to ON or START, the theft indicator will light for 3 seconds and then go out.
+- When the ignition is OFF, the theft indicator will flash briefly every two seconds to indicate the anti-theft system is protecting your vehicle. - When the ignition is turned to ON or START, the theft indicator will light for three seconds and then go out.
 If the theft indicator stays on for an extended period of time or flashes rapidly, have the system serviced by your dealership or a qualified technician.

-Programming spare SecuriLockTM keys
+Programming spare SecuriLock[®] keys

-Spare SecuriLock® keys can be purchased from your dealership and programmed to your SecuriLock® anti-theft system (up to a total of 8 keys).
-Your dealership can program your new SecuriLock® key(s) to your vehicle or you can do it yourself using the following simple procedure.
-To program a new SecuriLock® key yourself, you will need two previously programmed SecuriLock® keys (keys that already operate your vehicle's engine).
-If two previously programmed SecuriLock® keys are not available (one or both of your original keys were lost or stolen), you must bring your vehicle to your dealership to have the spare SecuriLock® key(s) programmed.
+Spare coded keys can be purchased from your dealership and programmed to your anti-theft system (up to a total of eight keys).
+Your dealership can program your new coded key(s) to your vehicle or you can do it yourself using the following simple procedure.
+To program a new coded key yourself, you will need two previously programmed coded keys (keys that already operate your vehicle's engine).
+If two previously programmed coded keys are not available (one or both of your original keys were lost or stolen), you must bring your vehicle to your dealership to have the spare coded key(s) programmed.